 Real estate investment loans have many types.
-This means eligibility can differ from one mortgage to another.
-This depends on the loan type and the lenders.
+Therefore, eligibility requirements can vary depending on the loan type and the lenders.

-In general, though, here are the requirements you should take into account.
+In general, though, here are the requirements to consider.

 Credit History and Standing

-Buying an investment property using a mortgage requires excellent credit standing.
+Buying an investment property using a mortgage may require an excellent credit score, depending on the loan type.
+(Some loans are more dependent on the property and less on the borrower, while others require the borrower to qualify well.)
 This means having at least a 620 credit score.
-If you have at least 720, you get better investment property mortgage rates.
-In case your credit score still does not meet the minimum requirement, here are things you can do.
+If you have at least 720, you get better investment property mortgage rates. if your credit score does not meet the minimum requirement, here are actions you can take.